hanief/haniefutama/_posts/2024-04-20-psb-balqis.md

 category: project
 ---

-This is a simple todo app I made as a demo for my [Utama](https://utama.app) project.
-This app is made using Nuxt and Vue.js.
+A school admission app built using React and Next.js.
+Backed by Supabase in the backend.